christianrowlands/android-network-survey/README.md

 QR Code for MQTT Broker connection setting needs to provide a JSON string with the following fields.

+The `mqtt_client` field is optional and will default to the App's auto-generated value.

+The `mqtt_topic_prefix` field is used to prefix the MQTT topics that the survey records are published to.
+The default topics are listed above (e.g. `lte_message`), but if you want to add a custom prefix, you can use the `mqtt_topic_prefix` field to change the topic to something like `my/custom/topic/lte_message` by setting the value to `"mqtt_topic_prefix": "my/custom/topic/"` (notice the trailing slash).

 ```json
 {
   "mqtt_username": "auser",